-$$\hat{\mathbf{F}}{\mathbf{i}}(\varepsilon) \equiv \frac{1}{T+1} \sum{t=1}^{T} 1 \{ \varepsilon{i,t} < \varepsilon \}$$
+$$\hat{F}{i}(\varepsilon) \equiv \frac{1}{T+1} \sum{t=1}^{T} 1 \{\varepsilon{i,t} < \varepsilon\}$$ conditional copula is constant through time).
+As in Rémillard (2010), we assume that the estimated parameters of the ARMA/GARCH model do not affect the asymptotic distribution of the dependence statistics and thereby the conditional mean and variance may be estimated independently of the copula.

 Combining the use of the empirical distribution function (EDF) of the standardized residuals with parametric models for estimating the conditional means and variances turns our model semi-parametric.
-Inference on the estimated dependence statistics can be performed either using the asymptotic distribution of the parameters of the model or using a bootstrap approach (assuming that the true conditional copula is constant through time).
-As in Rémillard (2010), we are assuming that the estimated parameters of the ARMA/GARCH model do not affect the asymptotic distribution of the dependence statistics and thereby the conditional mean and variance may be estimated independently of the copula.
+Inference on the estimated dependence statistics can be performed either using the asymptotic distribution of the parameters of the model or using a bootstrap approach (assuming that the true

-We estimate eight different time-invariant copulas:
+We estimate eight different time-invariant copulas, as follows:

-- Normal Copula the normal copula is flexible in that it allows for equal degrees of positive and negative dependence, and includes both Fréchet bounds in its permissible range.
-Normal copula has zero tail dependence, meaning that in the extreme tails of the distribution the variables are independent. - Clayton's Copula the Clayton copula cannot account for negative dependence.
-It has been used to model correlated risks characterized by strong lower tail dependence and zero upper tail dependence. - Rotated Clayton Copula Copula rotation permits to transform copulas such that they may be used to model negative dependence also.
-When a copula has an upper tail dependence then the associated survival copula has a lower tail dependence and conversely Rotated Clayton copula imposes zero lower tail dependence and allows only for upper tail dependence. - Frank Copula the Frank copula has zero tail dependence.
-The dependence is larger in the center of the marginal distributions than in the normal copula. - Gumbel Copula Gumbel copula has zero lower tail dependence and cannot account for negative dependence.
-If outcomes are known to be strongly correlated at high values but less correlated at low values, then the Gumbel copula is an appropriate choice for modelling the concordance of the series. - Rotated Gumbel Copula similar to Gumbel Copula, it can only account for negative dependence.

-Rotated Gumbel copula has zero upper tail dependence.
+- Normal Copula the normal copula is flexible as it allows for equal degrees of positive and negative dependence, and includes both Fréchet bounds in its permissible range.
+Normal copula has zero tail dependence, meaning that in the extreme tails of the distribution of the variables are independent. - Clayton's Copula the Clayton copula cannot account for negative dependence.
+It has been used to model correlated risks characterized by strong lower tail dependence and zero upper tail dependence. - Rotated Clayton Copula Copula rotation permits the transformation of copulas such that they may be used to model negative dependence also.
+When a copula has an upper tail dependence then the associated survival copula has a lower tail dependence.
+The Rotated Clayton copula imposes zero lower tail dependence and allows only for upper tail dependence. - Frank Copula the Frank copula has zero tail dependence.
+The dependence should be larger in the centre of the marginal distributions than in the case of the Normal copula. - Gumbel Copula Gumbel copula has zero lower tail dependence and cannot account for negative dependence.
+If the outcomes are known to be strongly correlated at high values but less correlated at low values, then the Gumbel copula is the right choice for modelling the concordance of the series. - Rotated Gumbel Copula it is similar to Gumbel Copula, but it can only account for negative dependence.
+Rotated Gumbel copula has zero upper tail dependence. - Student's t Copula it provides higher tail dependence than the Normal Copula.
+Student's t copula entails symmetric tail dependence.

-- Student's t Copula provides higher tail dependence than the Normal Copula.
-Student's t copula has symmetric tail dependence. - Symmetrised Joe-Clayton Copula.
-SJC copula parameters are the tail dependence coefficients, but in reverse order.
+Symmetrised Joe-Clayton Copula - SJC copula parameters are the tail dependence coefficients, but in reverse order.

-Along with time-invariant copulas, we also estimate four dynamic copulas: time-varying Normal copula, time-varying Student's t Copula, time-varying Rotated Gumbel copula and time-varying SJC copula.
+Along with time-invariant copulas, we also estimate four dynamic copulas: time-varying Normal copula, time-varying Student's t copula, time-varying Rotated Gumbel copula and time-varying SJC copula.

-With the aim of turning the results easier to interpret, we analyse the dependency structure of a long portfolio of stocks and a short portfolio of CDS contracts.
-Intuitively, the correlation between the two portfolios should be positive.
+With the aim of making the results easier to interpret, we analyse the dependency structure of a long portfolio of stocks and a short portfolio of CDS contracts.
+Intuitively, the correlation between the two portfolios is expected to be positive.
 As a first step, we estimate the quantile dependence of the two time series innovations.
-The quantile dependence assesses the strength of the dependence between two variables in the joint lower, or joint upper, tails of their support.
+The quantile dependence assesses the strength of the dependence between two variables in the joint lower or joint upper tails of their support.
 Quantile dependence is the probability that both variables lie above or below a given quantile q of their marginal distributions.
 It provides a good description of the dependence structure of two series.